-Like many Chinese weapons, the famous Zhan Ma Dao (斬馬刀, 'Horse-chopping sabre' or 'Horse-slashing sabre') has been subject to a lot of misinformations and misconceptions.
+Like many Chinese weapons, the famous Zhan Ma Dao (斬馬刀, 'Horse-chopping sabre') has been subject to a lot of misinformations and misconceptions.
 Over the course of China's long history, the term had been applied to many different weapons, which led to confusion over the true origin and purposes of this weapon.

 Sui and Tang Dynasty Mo Dao (陌刀)

-While Mo Dao was not explicitly described as horse chopper, it had been compared to Han Dynasty Zhan Ma Jian, and later Song Dynasty texts also compared Zhan Ma Dao to it.
-The primary use of Mo Dao was to execute cowardly or deserting troops, but it functioned just as well as battlefield weapon.
-Its most famous user was probably Tang general Li Si Ye (李嗣業), who used the weapon to great effect to stop the pursuing Abbasid army after Tang was defeated at Battle of Talas.
+Many Mo Dao users were exceptionally strong individuals, but the most famous one was probably Tang general Li Si Ye (李嗣業), who used the weapon to great effect to stop the pursuing Abbasid army after Tang army was defeated during Battle of Talas.

 Song Dynasty Zhan Ma Dao

-Unlike Zhan Ma Jian of Han Dynasty, Song Dynasty Zhan Ma Dao was mass-produced for the rank and file (there was even a special bureau that produced nothing but Zhan Ma Dao).
-It was also really designed with the intention to cut down heavily armoured horsemen.
+Unlike earlier Zhan Ma Jian and Mo Dao, Song Dynasty Zhan Ma Dao was mass-produced for the rank and file (there was even a special bureau that produced nothing but Zhan Ma Dao).
+It was also really designed with the intention to cut down heavily armoured cavalry.

 Ming Dynasty Zhan Ma Dao

 |A Zhan Ma Dao and a Yan Yue Dao (偃月刀), from 'Wu Bei Yao Lue (《武備要略》)'.|

 Incidentally, Zhan Ma Dao is one of the few Chinese weapons that made an impression on contemporary Western observers.
 In his book titled Neglected Formosa ('t Verwaerlossde Formosa), Frederick Coyett described Koxinga's troops "wielded with both hands a formidable battle-sword fixed to a stick half the length of a man", a description that matched Zhan Ma Dao perfectly.